 Q. How do you install a shower filter?

 Installation is tool-free.
-You twist the old shower head off at the pipe fitting, wrap the pipe threads with Teflon tape, and screw the new filter on in its place.
-You can repeat the process for screwing the showerhead onto the filter.
+Twist the old shower head off at the pipe fitting, wrap the pipe threads with Teflon tape, and screw on the new filter in its place.
+You can repeat the process for screwing the shower head onto the filter.
 Remember to tighten no more than hand-tight.

 Q. How long does a shower filter last?

 It depends on how many people live in the household.
-Generally speaking, three to six months is the lifespan of a family shower filter is 3 to 6 months.
+Generally speaking, the lifespan of a family shower filter is 3 to 6 months.